Meet The Fellows

-Dr. Sayers completed Internal Medicine internship in Youngstown, Ohio prior to residency in General Psychiatry at The Johns Hopkins Hospital.
+Dr. Sayers completed an Internal Medicine internship in Youngstown, Ohio prior to his residency in General Psychiatry at The Johns Hopkins Hospital.
 His previous fellowship training is in Neuropsychiatry and Behavioral Neurology at Johns Hopkins Bayview.
 Since completing residency, he has for the last 3 years been working in outpatient general psychiatry and neuropsychiatry.

 On why he chose CL Fellowship, Jerry says, “I realized I needed more training in consultation in order to help patients and understand the complexity of their individual cases.
 I did not have enough experience in complicated inpatient consult work and I wanted to strengthen that.
-After a lot of experience in clinical work as an attending, I realized the type of challenge I want on a day to day basis and CL is just that type of challenge for me.”
+After a lot of experience in clinical work as an attending, I realized the type of challenge I want on a day-to-day basis and CL is just that type of challenge for me.”

-Samantha Latorre, M.D.
+Samantha Latorre, MD

 Fellowship Year: 2018 - 2019

 Dr. Latorre completed her undergraduate degree from the University of Dayton in pre-medicine and psychology.
-She graduated from Wright State University Boonshoft School of Medicine in 2014 and completed Adult Psychiatry residency at University Hospitals Cleveland Medical Center (Case Western) in 2018.
+She graduated from Wright State University Boonshoft School of Medicine in 2014 and completed her Adult Psychiatry residency at University Hospitals Cleveland Medical Center (Case Western) in 2018.
 While in Cleveland, Dr. Latorre completed fellowships in Public and Community Psychiatry and Women’s Mental Health.
-She then completed Consultation-Liaison Psychiatry fellowship at the University of Maryland.
+She then completed the Consultation-Liaison Psychiatry fellowship at the University of Maryland.
 Currently, she is an assistant professor at the University of Maryland School of Medicine in the Consultation-Liaison Psychiatry division.
 She is board certified in Psychiatry and Consultation-Liaison Psychiatry.

-Dr. Latorre’s clinical and research focus is in reproductive psychiatry and collaborative care.
+Dr. Latorre’s clinical and research focus is on reproductive psychiatry and collaborative care.
 She is active in teaching medical students as well as psychiatry and non-psychiatry trainees.
 She is currently the Associate Program Director of the Consultation-Liaison Psychiatry Fellowship at the University of Maryland.

 Her latest publications include a case review for Psychosomatics on "Anti-NMDAR Encephalitis: A Multidisciplinary Approach to Identification of the Disorder and Management of Psychiatric Symptoms," and a commentary in Ob.Gyn.News entitled “Depression after miscarriage.”

-Karanjit Parihar, M.D.
+Karanjit Parihar, MD